victorycodedev/metaapi-cloud-php-sdk/README.md

 ```

-You can read all accounts in your metaapi
+You can read all trading accounts in your metaapi account

 ```php